Landon Donovan

-Donovan made his senior debut for the United States men's national team in 2000.
-He is the all-time leader in assists, tied with Clint Dempsey as the all-time leader in scoring, and is the second-most-capped player of his country.
-Donovan is the only American player to reach the 50 goals/50 assists mark.
-He is tied with Christian Pulisic for the record of four U.S. Soccer Athlete of the Year awards (the first man to win in consecutive years), as well as the only seven-time winner of the Player of the Year award.
-Donovan starred in the U.S. team that reached the quarter-finals of the 2002 FIFA World Cup where he received the Best Young Player Award.
-His three goals in the 2010 World Cup made him the highest-scoring male American player in World Cup history.
+Donovan represented his country in several youth levels; winning the Golden Ball of the 1999 FIFA U-17 World Cup.
+He made his senior debut for the United States national team in 2000.
+He is the all-time leader in assists, tied with Clint Dempsey as the all-time leader in scoring, and is the second-most capped player of his country (157).
+He is the only American player to reach the 50 goals/50 assists mark.
+He starred in the U.S. team that reached the quarter-finals of the 2002 FIFA World Cup where he received the FIFA Best Young Player Award, becoming the first and only North American (CONCACAF) recipient, and was named to the FIFA World Cup All-Star Team as a reserve.
+He is the highest-scoring American player in World Cup history (5), scoring in the 2002 and 2010 editions.
+Donovan was runner-up of the 2009 FIFA Confederations Cup and scored in the final.
+He won the CONCACAF Gold Cup in 2002, 2005, 2007, and 2013; winning the MVP award of the 2013 edition and the Golden Boot award of the 2003, 2005, and 2013 editions.
+Individually, he is tied for the record of four U.S. Soccer Player of the Year awards with Christian Pulisic, and is the only seven-time winner of the Fútbol de Primera Player of the Year award.
+Donovan was inducted into the National Soccer Hall of Fame in 2023.

 Early life and education

 Landon Timothy Donovan was born (along with twin sister Tristan) on March 4, 1982, in Ontario, California, to Donna Kenney-Cash, an American special education teacher, and Tim Donovan, a semi-professional ice hockey player originally from Canada.
 Donovan's parents are both of Irish descent, and he holds Canadian citizenship by way of his father.
 His mother raised Landon and his siblings in Redlands, California, and he attended Redlands East Valley High School when not engaged in soccer activities elsewhere.

 Donovan first played soccer with his older brother and when Donovan was six, his mother allowed him to join an organized league, where he scored seven goals in his first match.
 Donovan was a member of Cal Heat – a club based in nearby Rancho Cucamonga, California.
 In 1997, he was accepted into U.S. Youth Soccer's Olympic Development Program.
 In 1999 Donovan attended the IMG Academy in Bradenton, Florida, with other members of the U-17 national team as part of U.S. Soccer's youth development program.
 Donovan was a member of the inaugural class of the U.S. Soccer youth residency program in Bradenton, Florida.
 He was named Player of the Tournament for his role in the United States under-17 squad that finished fourth in the 1999 FIFA U-17 World Championship before signing with German club Bayer Leverkusen later that year.